Schlaubischlump/LocationSimulator/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Screenshots**
-If applicable, add screenshots to help explain your problem.
+If applicable add screenshots to help explain your problem.

 **Desktop (please complete the following information):**
-- [ ] Installed via homebrew ?
  - macOS: [e.g. 12.3 Monterey]
- - LocationSimulator version [e.g. 0.1.8.2]
+ - LocationSimulator version [e.g. 0.1.9.2]
- - Xcode version [e.g 13.3]
+ - Xcode version (If installed.
+If you don't now what this is, you can skip this) [e.g 13.3]

 **Smartphone (please complete the following information):**
  - Device: [e.g. iPhone6]